DANS-KNAW/easy-archive-bag/README.md

 DESCRIPTION
 -----------

-Takes a directory in [EASY-BagIt] format, zips it and sends it to the provided storage service URL.
+Takes a directory in BagIt format, zips it and sends it to the provided storage service URL.
 The storage service must support the [SWORD v2] protocol.